The Big Three (ABC, CBS, NBC) networks have colluded with the Obama administration

-NBC - October 30 (36 days) A brief Chuck Todd reference, on the 10/30 NBC Nightly News, about the failed ObamaCare rollout being the latest in a list of struggles for the President that included “the IRS, Benghazi investigations,” ended a 125 day long streak from June 27.
+NBC - December 28, 2013 (17 days) Kristen Welker briefly mentioned (2 seconds) the scandal in a year-end review segment on the December 28 Today show.
+Previously, a brief Chuck Todd reference (3 seconds), on the 10/30 NBC Nightly News, about the failed ObamaCare rollout being the latest in a list of struggles for the President that included “the IRS, Benghazi investigations,” ended a 125 day long streak from June 27.

 Newly Obtained E-Mails Show Lois Lerner Illegally Gave Tea Party Tax Info to FEC